Battle of Choloki (1918): Combat operations until the 6th of April

-On April 2, Mazniashvili sent an armored train to Chakvi to relieve the besieged 2nd infantry legion, which was cut off by the Ottomans and was awaiting capture.
-Ottoman infantry was fortified east of Kobuleti, along the railway, and a thousand of their cavalry were stationed at Chakvi station.
-Armored personnel arrived at Chakvi station at 9 o'clock in the morning and destroyed the Ottomans entrenched at the station with machine gun fire.
-Karalashvili's legion took advantage of this and retreated with few casualties.
-This legion, which consisted of 500 soldiers, was demoralized and Mazniashvli sent it to Lanchkhuti, in reserve, which was to be filled with volunteers gathered by Isidore Ramishvili.
-Mazniashvili divided the 4th infantry legion into four thousand units and distributed them in Likhauri, Shemokmedi, Vashnari and Ozurgeti.
+On April 2, Mazniashvili sent an armored train to Chakvi to relieve the besieged 2nd Infantry Brigade, which was cut off by the Ottomans and expecting capture.
+Ottoman infantry was fortified east of Kobuleti, along the railway, while 1,000 Turkish cavalrymen were stationed at Chakvi Railway Station.
+The armored train group arrived at the station at 9 o'clock in the morning, surprising and beating the Ottomans entrenched there, with machine gun fire.
+Karalashvili's brigade took advantage of this development and was able to retreat with few casualties.
+What remained of that force however, now numbering only 500 soldiers, was depleted and demoralized, so Mazniashvili ordered it to Lanchkhuti, in order to refill its ranks with volunteers.
+He divided the 4th Infantry Brigade into four regiments and distributed them to Likhauri, Shemokmedi, Vashnari and Ozurgeti.
 At the Supsa station there was a horse battery under the command of Poruchiki Karaev.
-Mazniashvili had 4 machine guns, 6 buglers, an armored train with 90 soldiers and 400 National Guardsmen at his disposal.
+Mazniashvili had 4 machine guns, 6 guns, an armored train with 90 soldiers and 400 People's Guard volunteers at his disposal at the time.

 The front line started from the port of Shekvetili and continued to the village of Shemokmedi.
 It was bordered by the Black Sea on the right, and the Adjara-Guria mountains on the left.
 Along the entire length, from the sea to Ozurgeti, the banks of the Choloki and Natanebi rivers were almost impassable for the army.
 Only locals who knew the paths could go there.
-This section had only two exits: Railway bridges over Natanebi and Choloki and cart-road through Likhauri to Ozurgeti.
-Mazniashvili started filling the army with local volunteers.
-Isidore Ramishvili helped him in this.
-In the countryside, almost everyone had a gun, and a few rifles were needed for distribution.
+This section had only two exits: Railway bridges over Natanebi and Choloki and a cart-road through Likhauri to Ozurgeti.
+Mazniashvili started replenishing the army with local volunteers.
+He was aided by one of the Menshevik leaders, Isidore Ramishvili.
+In the countryside, almost everyone owned a gun and rifles were needed to arm the troops.

 Noe Zhordania in Natanebi, giving emotional speech to the soldiers.

-On April 3, an armored train derailed south of Choloki.
-The road was spoiled by the righteous.
-During the attack on the track, the Georgian side was opened fire at, to which the advanced detachment of Georgian scouts responded with fire too, killing two of the enemy and capturing several guns.
-On April 4, the Ottomans captured Kobuleti. including one officer and wounded several others.
-The Ottomans then retreated.
-Noe Zhordania, Irakli Tsereteli, Vlasa Mgeladze and others came to encourage the fighters in Natanebi and spoke words.
+On April 3, an armored train was derailed south of Choloki.
+A detachment of Georgian scouts responded, killing two of the attackers and capturing several weapons.
+On April 4, the Ottomans seized Kobuleti.
+Capturing one officer and several wounded.
+The Ottomans then withdrew.
+Georgian officials Noe Zhordania, Irakli Tsereteli, Vlasa Mgeladze and others came to encourage the fighters in Natanebi.
 On April 5, at eight o'clock in the evening, the Georgian side received intelligence that a relatively small part of the Ottoman Gallipoli 2nd Division was moving towards Ozurgeti with cart-road and a larger part, 7,000 soldiers, along the railway towards Natanebi.
-The Ottomans laid a barricade on the railway bridge of the Ochkhamuri river, which confirmed that they were going to launch the main attack from the side of the Natanebi.
-By blockading the railway, they hoped to leave the Georgian armored train inoperable.
-Mazniashvili built a railway from Choloki bridge into the forest in one day.
-In the evening of April 6, the Ottomans opened artillery fire.
+The Ottomans laid a barricade on the railway bridge of the Ochkhamuri river, which confirmed that they were going to launch the main assault from that direction.
+By blockading the railway, they hoped to leave the Georgian armored trains inoperable.
+Mazniashvili force however managed to lay an improvised railway connection from Choloki bridge into the forest within a single day.
+In the evening of April 6, the Ottomans conducted artillery strikes in preparation for their attack.